Beach Club Vibes

 DJ set and beachfront party at La Plage Casanis Marbella

 La Plage Casanis is on Playa Real de Zaragoza in the Golden Beach urbanisation.
 This is one of Marbella's original party beach clubs.
-Music gets 125 review mentions.
-DJs (39), cocktails (38), and party (32) all feature heavily.
-Paella (33) is the top food mention, and sunset (19) sets the scene.
+Music, DJs, cocktails, and paella are the main draws, and the vibe peaks at sunset when the DJ cranks up.

 Siroko Beach